deanrad/rx-helper/README.md

 ## ![Antares](http://www.deanius.com/AntaresLogo.png)

+Antares is a way to construct real-time web apps - web apps that have essentially banished the notion of stale data from their repertoire, and are configured to share and respond with data at the speed modern users expect.

-Antares is an architecture for real-time web apps. <a href="https://s3.amazonaws.com/www.deanius.com/antares-tag.m4a" target="_blank">🔊</a>
+<a href="https://s3.amazonaws.com/www.deanius.com/antares-tag.m4a" target="_blank">🔊</a>

 ![ES 2015](https://img.shields.io/badge/ES-2015-brightgreen.svg)
 [![npm version](https://badge.fury.io/js/antares-protocol.svg)](https://badge.fury.io/js/antares-protocol)